milenakapralova/socraticmodels/blogpost.md

    are synonyms.
 Therefore, we propose a new prompt pre-processing method, called Synonym Exclusion (SE), which is based upon the PCA analysis of CLIP’s embedding space.
 Additional prompt engineering methods were tested but were not included since no performance increase was seen.
-We will refer to the model where SE is employed as the *Improved model*.
+We will refer to the model where SE is employed as the *improved model*.

 3. **Extending the evaluation on the image captioning task**.
 The original paper used qualitative and lexical-based quantitative metrics.
 However, those often do not correlate with human judgments, and have blind spots to syntactically pathological caption constructions [17], taking into account only information such as n-gram matching, word order, TF-IDF weights, and overlapping sequences of words.
 We therefore also utilize embedding- and learning-based metrics that better correlate with human judgement [18] such as BERT scores to evaluate the capabilities of the image captioners.